musesum/DeepMuse/README.md

 By the way, double tapping on the menu will reset the value for screen shift back to normal (no shift).
 Which leads us to some new stuff:

-Right now, DeepMuse has only one space and one onject.
+Right now, DeepMuse has only one space and one object.
 The Cubemap is the space with a single Platonic object.
 This is fine for very abstract performances -- particularly when the object reflects the environment.
 But it doesn't need to stop there.

 #### Menu Palettes